Baby Murderer Jailed for At Least 18 Years

-A woman who murdered a baby boy she wanted to adopt has been jailed for at least 18 years.
+A woman who brutally murdered a baby boy she was hoping to adopt has been locked up for life with a minimum term of 18 years.

-He said she was “horrible human being” and a “manipulative liar”.
+Det Supt Pattinson, who led the investigation, branded Castle a “horrible human being” and a “manipulative liar”.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.